fstnetwork/Service-Friendly-Token-Standard/README.md

 )
 ```

-There are 4 modes for `DelegateMode`:
+There are 4 options for `DelegateMode`:

-- 0: `PublicMsgSender` represents everyone can be the relayer, and the `fee` will be transferred to `msg.sender` in the delegation.
+- 0: `PublicMsgSender` represents any relayer can relay the transfer request, and the `fee` will be transferred to `msg.sender` in the delegation.
-- 1: `PublicTxOrigin` represents everyone can be the relayer, and the `fee` will be transferred to `tx.origin` in the delegation.
+- 1: `PublicTxOrigin` represents any relayer can relay the transfer request, and the `fee` will be transferred to `tx.origin` in the delegation.
 - 2: `PrivateMsgSender` represents the origin of the Token transfer has assigned a specific relayer, and the `fee` will be transferred to `msg.sender` in the delegation.
 - 3: `PrivateTxOrigin` represents the origin of the Token transfer has assigned a specific relayer, and the `fee` will be transferred to `tx.origin` in the delegation.